Air Conditioner Repair Checklist

 If you’re using a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for troubleshooting.
 If it still won’t work, contact us at 573-203-3908 for support.

 Your cooling equipment typically has a power-cutting lever around its outside unit.
 This switch is generally in a metal box mounted on your home.
-If your unit has recently been repaired, the switch may have unintentionally been left in the “off” setting.
+If your unit has recently been repaired, the switch may have unintentionally been turned off.

 Clogged Condensate Drain Pan